15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 From Neha of Travelmelodies

-Everglades National Park in the southern tip of Florida is best visited in winter with warm and dry weather to explore the park.
+Everglades National Park in the southern tip of Florida is best visited in winter, when you’ll find warm and dry weather to explore the park.

 Spanning across 1.5 million acres, it is also the third-largest national park in the continental US.